mercadopago/devsite-docs/guides/shopify/configuration-checkout-api.en.md

 The Shopify store will display the request fields of the buyer's identification with the term "Company".
 To replace it with the identification requested according to the country where the store operates, follow these steps:

+1. Within the store administration panel, click on **Settings**.
+There, click on **Languages**.
+2. In the Default Language section you can choose the language in which you want the store to operate.
+Click **Change theme language**.
+3. On the next screen, click the **Change Theme Language** button again and choose your preferred language.
-1. Use the search bar on the site to search for the word "Company".
+4. Use the search bar on the site to search for the word "Company".
 The search will return several fields that you can edit.
-2. Replace the following entries with the identification type that your store will request according to the country where it operates (e.g. CPF for Brazil):
+5. Replace the following entries with the identification type that your store will request according to the country where it operates (e.g. CPF for Brazil):
     * **Company label**
     * **Optional company label**
     * **Address company blank**
     * **Address – Company**
-3. Click on Save.
+6. Click on Save.

 > PREV_STEP_CARD_EN